Do Baby Wipes Have Chemicals?

 Parabens

-Finally, parabens are synthetically manufactured preservatives, and as with many of the chemicals in this list, are used within lots of products, including deodorants, moisturizers, shaving creams, and hair care–as well as in baby wipes and shampoos.
+Parabens are synthetically manufactured preservatives, and as with many of the chemicals in this list, are used within lots of products, including deodorants, moisturizers, shaving creams, and hair care–as well as in baby wipes and shampoos.